wix-playground/dapperdox/docs/author-guides.md

 However there is an enforced limit of two levels in the navigation, which consequently restricts the depth of your directory structure.

-If you need a deeper directory structure, or have a file nameing convention that does not lend itself to navigation titles, you can take control of the side navigation through [metadata](#controlling-guide-behaviour-with-metadata).
+If you need a deeper directory structure, or have a file naming convention that does not lend itself to navigation titles, you can take control of the side navigation through [metadata](#controlling-guide-behaviour-with-metadata).

 ## Controlling guide behaviour with metadata